Samsung/tizen-docs/docs/application/tizen-studio/troubleshooting/troubleshooting.md

 ```
 **Resolution:**

-This error occurs due to the recent changes in the Visual Studio project system.
+This error occurs due to the updates to Visual Studio&reg; project system.
 You can resolve the issue by following
-either of the options:
+either of the following options:

 1. Use Tizen.NET.Sdk 1.0.3
    Since Tizen.NET.Sdk 1.0.3, Tizen.NET can be used as a custom SDK for MSBuild.